fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 # => 2
 ```
 #### What are constants?
 What do we need to be careful of when dealing with constants? *
 Constants are variables that should not have their value reassigned throughout the course of the program's operation (Ruby does allow reassignment of values, but will raise a warning).
-They can be identified by a variable name with a capital letter (though convention usually dictates that the entire variable name is in capital letters).
-Constants are accessible to both class and instance methods, and have lexical scope.
+They can be identified by a variable name with a capital letter (though convention usually dictates that the entire variable name is in capital letters). *Constants are accessible to both class and instance methods*, and have lexical scope.
 Constants are also unique compared with class or instance variables in that they can be referenced from other, unrelated classes by using the namespace resolution operator `::`.

 This means that when Ruby encounters a method that requires evaluation of the constant, Ruby will look at the class or module where that method was defined for the definition of the constant, which can prove problematic if a constant is defined in a different class to where the method is defined.